harshpreeetsingh/HarshGitDemo/README.md

 # HarshGitDemo
-This is first Git Repository.
+This is my first Git Repository.
 Author - Harshpreet Singh